Behind the Framework

 The purpose of this site is to showcase lightweight solutions built on these modern standards.
 We highlight lesser-known and emerging capabilities in HTML, CSS, and JavaScript to provide low-complexity alternatives to heavy library adoption.

 We encourage engineers to adopt these native patterns and eliminate reliance on third-party libraries.
-This strategy significantly reduces code complexity and boosts performance, while ensuring accessible user experiences that align with the highest industry standards.
+This strategy significantly reduces code complexity and boosts performance, while ensuring accessible user experiences are aligned with modern industry standards.

 Benefits adopting native UI solutions over JavaScript libraries